-Select a Configuration File When Launching a Package
+How to Select a Configuration File at Package Launch Time

-Starting with CDRouter 10.6, the UI allows the user to select a configuration file at package launch time.
+The CDRouter UI allows the user to select a configuration file at package launch time.
 Previously, the configuration file could only be chosen when the package was defined.
-The configuration file was statically ‘linked’ to a package.
+The configuration file was statically ’linked’ to a package.
 This meant that every package had to be defined with a different configuration file, even if the set of tests was the same for each package.

 With this new enhancement, a package only needs the set of tests and run-time options to be defined and then the configuration file may be chosen dynamically when the package is launched.
 This means a single package may be run against many different configurations without needing to define a new package for each one.